reptilex/tesla-style-solar-power-card/README.md

 ## Concept
-I have tried to make it as generic as possible, for now there are 6 bubbles with icons that show entities:
+I have tried to make it as generic as possible, for now there are 6 bubbles with 4 main icons and 2 extra appliances.
+The Four main icon values are controlled by the sum of the flows from and to them:
-* grid_consumption_entity
-* generation_yield_entity (consumption made no sense, and now any generation shoudl be clear solar/wind ...)
-* battery_consumption_entity
-* house_consumption_entity
+1. Grid
+2. Generation (usually solar)
+3. House
+4. Battery

+The two optional appliances can be any consumer in the house, they are attached to the house.
+These two are controlled directly by their consumption.
+Meaning no flow sum is done.

 * appliance1_consumption_entity (car/heater ...)
 * appliance2_consumption_entity (car2/oven ...)